jarrydcarelse/UNO-Event-management---Frontend/README.md

 ## 📦 Final Integration

 This version of **Eventify** represents the **final integration** of all major components:
-- Frontend fully integrated and polished using React, styled with custom CSS and Avien
-- Electron integration for native desktop capabilities
-- C# backend support for system operations and logic handling
+✅ Frontend: Built with React, the UI is fully polished and responsive, styled using custom CSS alongside the Avien design system for a modern and consistent user experience.

+🖥️ Electron Integration: Enables native desktop application functionality, allowing Eventify to run cross-platform with full access to system resources, offering users a seamless desktop experience.

+🔧 Backend: Developed in C#, the backend handles core system operations, business logic, and database interactions, providing a secure and efficient architecture for managing events and user data.

-- All frontend contributions merged and maintained by the full team
+🤝 Team Collaboration: All frontend contributions including components, features, and bug fixes — were merged and maintained collaboratively by the full development team.
+Code reviews, feature planning, and issue tracking were handled through GitHub to ensure consistency, quality, and timely delivery.

+---
+## 📁 How to Run Frontend Tests

+To run frontend tests for this project, make sure you have all dependencies installed.

+### ✅ Prerequisites
+- Node.js and npm installed
+- All project dependencies installed via `npm install` or `yarn install`

+### ▶️ Run Tests
+Use the following command to run the tests:

+npm test

 ---
 ## 📁 How to Run

 > Ensure you have `Node.js`, `npm`, and `.NET` SDK installed on your machine.